It is hard to believe, but our old faithful Google is producing a newer version which is badder than the older version.

 About YUI Compressor: it is a tool to minimize JavaScript and CSS files.
 I have used it for more 6 months on a public web site without any problem.

-I have been using APACHE ANT for 7 years, since 2001.
+About ANT: I have been using APACHE ANT for 7 years, since 2001.
 To me, an ANT build file structure is more intuitive and scalable than MAKE files.

 Apache Ant is a Java-based build tool.
 In theory, it is kind of like Make, but without Make's wrinkles.